Minecraft Gamerules Guide - All Game Rules Explained

 /gamerule playersSleepingPercentage 25

-These settings determine what blocks, entities, and creatures drop.
+These parameters determine what blocks, entities, and creatures drop.

 doMobLoot